TheArturthur/CoppermindScraper/Cosmere/Terris.md

 ## Etymology
-Terris appears to be derived from the Terris infinitive verb *Terr* meaning *To Preserve*, referencing their veneration of Preservation and the importance of it to their culture.
+Terris appears to be derived from the Terris infinitive verb *Terr* meaning *To Preserve*, which is also the ancient name for Preservation, referencing their veneration of Preservation and the importance of it to their culture.

 ## History
 The Terris people have a long and varied history reaching across multiple eras of Scadrial.
 Their ancestors were created by [[Ruin\|Ruin]] and [[Preservation\|Preservation]] at some point after the creation of Scadrial, who came to populate the planet.
 It is not known exactly when Terris ethnogenesis occurred, however, but they are known to be a long established group by the time of the First Ascension.